A temper tantrum is a violent emotional outburst, usually in response to frustration.

-Although providing a safe setting for children to compose themselves (eg, a time-out—see see Time-Out Technique) is often effective, many children have difficulty stopping tantrums on their own.
+Although providing a safe setting for children to compose themselves (eg, a time-out—see Table 1: Time-Out Technique) is often effective, many children have difficulty stopping tantrums on their own.
 In most cases, addressing the source of the tantrum only prolongs it.
 It is therefore preferable to redirect the child by providing an alternative activity on which to focus.
 The child may benefit from being removed physically from the situation.

 Last full review/revision March 2013 by Stephen Brian Sulkes, MD